simetien123/Skeleton-running-around-a-christmas-tree/README.md

 # Skeleton-running-around-a-christmas-tree
 -use this on powershell to make the file work: "winget install ffmpeg"

--and use this after that: "pip install pygame PyOpenGL Pillow"
+-and use this after that: "pip install pygame PyOpenGL Pillow" (on powershell too)

 REMEBER! extract the file!